Blog

 Threat Prevention - Finding the Winning Strategy

-Once a threat has been detected, the immune quickly proceeds to understanding the nature of the threat and eradicating it.
+Once a threat has been detected, the immune system quickly proceeds to understand the nature of the threat and eradicate it.

 A healthy immune system preserves nearby cells by maintaining a balanced response to a threat.
 It also attempts to isolate the threat, keeping the overall damage to a minimum.

-Nutrients help the immune to function optimally and maintain the balance between preservation and destruction.
+Nutrients help the immune system to function optimally and maintain the balance between preservation and destruction.

-During an immune cascade, supporting immune components work to conserve cellular nutrients and beneficial by-products.
-Nutrients form the base building blocks of many compounds that the immune system manufactures, as well as being used directly as defensive agents.
+During an immune response, supporting immune components help to regulate and conserve cellular nutrients and essential by-products.
+Nutrients serve as the foundational building blocks for many compounds produced by the immune system and are also utilized directly in various defensive functions.

 Cellular Regeneration – New Growth After the Storm